zzuse/dotfiles/README.md

 then it will symlink the .XXX to dotfiles dir as dotfiles/XXX

-Back up OSX APP plist files to iCloud
+Back up OSX APP plist or other files to iCloud
 ------------

-some none dotfiles will use mackup to backup after install mackup then to add mackup supported apps:
+some none dotfiles will use mackup to backup
+after install mackup then to add mackup supported apps:

     vi ~/.mackup.cfg